bronichern/percept_sim/README.md

 Note that the script will create a tsv for each reading task in the dataset.

 ## 4. Create a directory for Hubert's feature file:
-Throughout the next sections, there is a distinction between the ALLSTAR dataset, which has different reading tasks, and the Korean dataset which doesn't.
+Throughout the next sections, there is a distinction between the ALLSTAR dataset, which has different reading tasks, and the Korean dataset, which doesn't.
 ### Korean dataset
 Within the directory you choose to store Hubert's feature file, create a directory named kr_layer```layer-number``` (i.e kr_layer1)
 ```layer-number``` - Hubert layer we want to have as a feature extractor